henrysky/astroNN/docs/source/neuralnets/layers.rst

    r_{i} = \text{Bernoulli} (p) \\
    \hat{y_i} = r_{i} * y_i

-It can be used with Keras, you just have to import the function from astroNN
+It can be used with keras or tensorflow.keras, you just have to import the function from astroNN

 .. code-block:: python